Table of Contents

 Dosage note: Agmatine should not be taken with dietary protein.
 This renders the potential benefits of agmatine ineffective because they use the same transporters.
 (23)

 Besides chocolate, beets probably have more scientific studies proving their efficacy than any other nitric oxide supplement.
-Often consumed as beetroot juice or beetroot powder, this supplement has a high nitrate content.
-This is believed to enhance athletic performance and post-workout results.
+Often consumed as beetroot juice or beetroot powder, this supplement has a high nitrate (NO3) content.
+This is believed to enhance athletic performance and post-workout results, a reason endurance athletes and extreme obstacle course racers love beet products so much.
 (24, 25)

-Beetroot powder and juice have been found to lower blood pressure and increase plasma nitrate.
+Beetroot powder mixed with water or beet juice have been found to lower blood pressure and increase plasma nitrate.
 Beetroot powder has also been shown to speed up recovery.
-The increased blood flow means nutrient delivery is streamlined, and muscle soreness is abated.
-(25, 26, 27, 28, 29)
+The reason is because increased blood flow means nutrient delivery is streamlined, and muscle soreness is abated.
+(26, 27, 28, 29)

-A 2011 study even suggests that improved blood flow to the brain can help improve memory, focus, and emotions.
+A 2011 study even suggests that improved blood flow to brain cells can help improve memory, focus, and emotions.
 (30)